Cultural appropriation: Lack of ownership of culture

-In 2019, English author Bernadine Evaristo said "This whole idea of cultural appropriation, which is where you are not supposed to write beyond your own culture and so on, is ridiculous ... there is this idea that when it comes to fiction that you are supposed to stay in your lane.
-It is a total nonsense."

 In 2020, American literary theorist Walter Benn Michaels wrote that both enthusiasm and disapproval for cultural appropriation make little sense, as they "both require that we distinguish between one version of our culture (what we actually believe and do) and another version (what we’re supposed to believe and do), and both derive the things we’re supposed to believe and do from our race."
 He also criticizes the assumption of cultural "belonging" and the validation of "identity crimes" such as cultural appropriation.